 More than 20 grant applications were submitted by West Deeping Friends' Group through the PCC.
 We were delighted to receive awards totalling £31,750 from Marshalls Charity, Garfield-Weston, All Churches Trust, Headley Trust and Lincolnshire Churches Trust.
-Preparing grant applications was a time consuming process - in excess of one man-year's effort - with many 'bumps in the road'.
+Preparing grant applications was a time consuming process in excess of one man-year's effort - with many 'bumps in the road'.
 Notably, our applications to National Lottery Heritage Fund, Landfill Community Fund (West Deeping qualifies for funding due to the active quarries in the area) and National Churches Trust were unsuccessful.
 This highlights the intense competition for limited funds from these national organisations and the overly complex application process.
 We are indebted to the few residents who gave their time to prepare the applications.
 In addition, many local businesses were approached: Breedon was the only business to make a donation.
 Many lessons have been identified from this fund-raising effort (see conclusions); most significantly, without the encouragement and generosity of the local community this project would not have been successful.
+We are also grateful to Lincoln Diocese particularly the DAC and the Church Development Officer, for their informative guidance and timely support to help us progress the project.